 The PET-CT scanner, or Positron emission tomography-computed tomography, is a combination of the PET scanner and the CT scanner.
 The concept collects data from both the PET and CT scanners in one scan session combined in a single gantry system (the gantry is the ring the patient is inserted in), in order to produce a single superposed image.
 This is useful since PET scans are best for the spatial distribution of metabolic or biochemical activity in the body, and CT scans are best for anatomical imaging.
 This is because PET scans can display changes in processes at a cellular level, whereas a CT scan reveals glimpses at tissues and organs.

 How did the solution develop?
-The idea for the PET-CT scanner came about from an earlier low-cost PET scanner that comprised rotating banks of bismuth germinate (BGO) block detectors that were developed by David W. Townsend at the University of Geneva in 1991.
+The idea for the PET-CT scanner came about from an earlier low-cost PET scanner.
+It comprised rotating banks of bismuth germinate (BGO) block detectors that were developed by David W. Townsend at the University of Geneva in 1991.
 There were gaps between the banks of the BGO detectors, which offered the possibility to incorporate a different imaging modality within the PET scanner.
 It was then that Swiss oncology surgeon Dr. Rudi Egeli suggested that they add the CT scanner in the gaps in order to provide more anatomical information that was familiar to surgeons.

-Dr. Townsend moved to the University of Pittsburgh in 1993, in order to work with Dr. Ron Nutt, who was then the president of CTI PET systems in Knoxville, Tennessee.
-They received NIH funding in order to complete the PET-CT prototype, but it wasn’t until seven years later, however, that the first prototype PET-CT scanner was completed and installed at the University of Pittsburgh Medical Center.
+Dr. Townsend moved to the University of Pittsburgh in 1993 in order to work with Dr. Ron Nutt, who was then the president of CTI PET systems in Knoxville, Tennessee.
+They received NIH funding in order to complete the PET-CT prototype, but it wasn’t until seven years later that the first prototype PET-CT scanner was completed and installed at the University of Pittsburgh Medical Center.

-The first commercial PET-CT scanner to be announced was the GE Discovery LS in 2001 and incorporated a 4-slice CT scanner, which, at the time, was the highest end CT available in terms of the number of detector rows.
+The first commercial PET-CT scanner to be announced was the GE Discovery LS in 2001.
+It incorporated a 4-slice CT scanner, which, at the time, was the highest end CT available in terms of the number of detector rows.
 Modern CT scanners go all the way up to 320 slices.

-Currently, five manufacturers offer PET-CT scanners: GE, Hitachi, Philips, Toshiba, and Siemens.
+Currently, manufacturers that offer PET-CT scanners include: GE, Hitachi, Philips, Toshiba, Siemens, Mediso, MinFound, and MiE.

 Reference: Combined PET/CT: the historical perspective